 For the sake of this article I am using “validation” and “emotional validation” synonymously but we are talking about EMOTIONAL VALIDATION here.
 Obviously I am not saying that we should accept EVERYTHING that others tell us as the truth!
 To save us all some time and make sure we’re on the same page, here is an excellent definition courtesy of google:

 Unfortunately men invalidate women a lot.
 An evolutionary theory suggests that this is related to their brains adapting to ignore the “nagging” of their mothers and moving on to naturally tune out the voices of all women in adulthood.
 Other theories look how men are socialized, essentially positing that men have learned to invalidate the feelings and realities of others because they were repeatedly taught to do so as children.
 Invalidating phrases like “it’s not such a big deal,” man up,” and “men aren’t supposed to cry” are indeed linked to a dampening of the development of empathy in men (Lawrence et al., 2004).
 It’s why men are more likely than women to have narcissistic personality traits and be diagnosed with narcissistic personality disorder (Grijalva et al., 2015).
 Some refer to this gender difference as “toxic masculinity.”
 Whatever you want to call it, it sucks.
-As a heterosexual woman I personally remember being in relationships where my partners didn’t listen to the things that I had to say, who told me that my feelings were exaggerated or wrong or in some way, and who even laughed at me when I cried.
+As a heterosexual woman I have personally been in relationships where my partners didn’t listen to the things that I had to say, who told me that my feelings were exaggerated or wrong or in some way, and who even laughed at me when I cried.

 So should I release my need for validation because it gives others power to influence how I feel?
 Should validation only come from within?
 Is this an issue that I need to heal within myself?

 The answer I’ve come to is no. Absolutely not – quite the contrary in fact.
-It’s the people with narcissistic tendencies who need to accept the fact that everyone should be validated emotionally, otherwise it’s abuse.
+It’s the immature people with narcissistic tendencies who need to accept the fact that everyone should be validated emotionally, otherwise it’s abuse.
 And you can’t just “release” or “get over” a fundamental need.
 I’ll say this a million times: all human beings have a need for belonging so we do need other people.
-That means we need to learn how to live with each other rather than pretending that we are completely “strong and independent” and then wondering why we always have relationship problems.
-That means we need validation.
+That means we need to learn how to live with each other rather than pretending that we are completely “strong and independent” and then wondering why we always have relationship problems. that means we need validation.
 And for our own good we need to relearn empathy if our socialization has taught us to forget it.

 This is a core reason why many people spend hundreds and thousands of dollars at therapy, whether or not they realize it.
 They are seeking emotional validation.
 Why?
 Because we live in a narcissistic society where our friends, family, and lovers think that we shouldn’t need it.
 Because thinking that way makes their lives easier.
 But we do need it.
 And they need it too, whether or not they are mature enough to admit it.
 This is why therapists and counsellors are professionally trained to validate.
 It’s also a major factor in the efficacy of psychological therapy as a general practice.
 Being asked “and how did that make you feel?” followed by a nonjudgemental response is actually HUGE.

 And the extent to which being invalidated bothers us ultimately does not matter.
 Because, again, it should never happen in the first place.
 Personally, I have simply made the decision not to get close with anyone who hasn’t evolved far enough outside of their ego to validate the feelings and needs of other people.
 It’s the ultimate sign of weakness and immaturity.
 It’s cowardice.
 I used to think that validating was something that I could teach to others in my personal life who weren’t very good at it but I’ve since decided that I do not have the time nor desire to do that.
 Because if they can’t validate me then there couldn’t possibly be anything good enough about them that makes them worthwhile of spending time with.
 Even if they are intelligent or interesting they simply aren’t a good person in my book.
 And yes, it’s most likely because they have their own internal issues going on, but I won’t sacrifice my wellbeing in order to appease them with my care and presence anymore.
 I am more interested in meeting people who want to grow and evolve rather than do the more comfortable thing and hide from their relational problems.
 Such people are only capable of love so long as the needs and feelings of their “loved” ones are convenient for THEM.
-I am proud to be a grown ass woman who considers herself quite “strong and independent” but I also recognize that the people who I appreciate the most are the ones who are emotionally nurturing, the people who aren’t too scared or self-absorbed to say things like “that must feel awful,” “aww, are you okay?” and “can I do something to make you feel better?”
+I am proud to be a grown ass woman who considers herself quite “strong and independent” but I also recognize that the people who I appreciate and look up to the most are the ones who are emotionally nurturing, the people who aren’t too scared or self-absorbed to say things like “that must feel awful,” “aww, are you okay?” and “can I do something to make you feel better?”

 I also want to encourage anyone reading this to implement the same way of thinking in their own life.
 Know that your need to be validated for your feelings is normal and healthy.
 Anyone who disagrees on this does not understand what emotional validation actually is.
 And for this reason I sincerely hope that this article has helped explain it.